claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/README.md

 - Random read: A reader may read a single event based on an `EventPointer`.

+- A `FileStreamWriter` can choose to mix `writeEvent` and `beginWriteEvent` in any way.

+- A `FileStreamReader` can choose to mix `readNextEvent` and `readNextEventAsStream` in any way.

 - Streams written using the standard event API should be readable using the file API.

-- Streams written using the file API should be readable using the standard event API.
+- Streams written using the file API should be readable using the standard event API (EventStreamReader).
-  Events that exceed the 1 MB event API limit should be handled as non-fatal conditions.
+  Events may exceed 1 MB and any necessary reassembly should be transparent to the caller.
-  If using method 2 below, it would be reasonable to return the 1 MB events plus the EOF marker event.
+  Readers should be able to set a maximum accepted event size (with 1 MB default) to avoid out-of-memory errors on the client.
+  If EventStreamReader.readNextEvent encounters an event whose size exceeds this limit, it should throw an EventTooLargeException.
+Subsequent calls should skip the large event and return the following event.

+- It is expected that the enhancements made to Pravega to implement the file API should be directly applicable to the standard event API, allowing the standard event API to accept events of unlimited size.

 ## Implementation Ideas